revivek/oy/README.md

 Table TBody TR TD Img A
 ```

 If you want to circumvent this validation, you can use `Oy.Element` and pass the `tagName` prop to implement your own validated element.
-If you additionally don’t mind React stripping the deprecated attributes below, you can use React DOM `Element` objects (i.e. use `<table>` instead of `<Table>`).
+If you additionally don’t mind React stripping the attributes below, you can use React DOM `Element` objects (i.e. use `<table>` instead of `<Table>`).

 ## HTML attributes